Almost Like Being In Switzerland

 While visiting the Château de Gruyères in Switzerland in 2003, the skies opened with such a torrential downpour that we had to duck inside a nearby quaint restaurant for lunch.
 On the menu was an incredible Gruyère Macaroni and Cheese served in a large wooden bowl that I have continually tried to replicate over these many years (constantly evolving).

 The entire success of this dish depends on the quality and type of cheese you use.
 Use a good quality Gruyère cheese; don’t use the American version of Swiss cheese as it is missing the buttery, nutty flavor of the Gruyère.
 I know it is a pain (literally when I scrape my knuckles on the grater), but grate the cheese yourself … the pre-grated cheese lacks the creaminess and tastiness of freshly grated cheese.

-This recipe is pretty close to what we tasted in Switzerland and on a cold evening it is the perfect dinner.
-Be careful, however, after two helpings you might have the urge to yodel!
+This recipe is pretty close to what we tasted in Switzerland, and on a cold evening, it is the perfect dinner.
+However, be careful!
+After two helpings, you might have the urge to yodel!

 8 oz. pancetta, diced